Alex90Jennings/weather-app-typescript/README.md

 Known bugs: When an invalid city is searched, the pop up box does not close when the close button is pressed.
 Only a full refresh of the webpage can restore functionality.

+# Instructions

+Fork and clone the repo into a code editor

+In the terminal install the dependencies with npm install and then run the react app with npm run

+Enter a city into the input form, then click the search button

+The appropriate data should render, or a warning if the city was not found

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).